kibaekkim/SIPLIB.jl/README.md

 Please see ./instances/Julia/example.jl

+A JuMP.Model constructed by StructuredModel can be converted easily to SMPS file as well as MPS file.

-In 'src' folder, you will find a source code (SmpsWriter.jl) that converts JuMP.Model to SMPS files.
+In 'src' folder, you will find a source code (SmpsWriter.jl) that converts the structured JuMP.Model to SMPS files.